toomanyadverbs/project-4-easy-html-tutorial/README.md

 # Easy HTML & CSS Tutorial

 An easy single-page tutorial for basic HTML and CSS, aimed particularly at getting girls to explore some code.
+Built in Angular with the embeddable code editor Ace; a work in progress.

 ## User Stories: